Free Outdoor Rinks & Skating Trails To Check Out In Toronto

 Evergreen Brick Works

 Experience the magic of one of the best free skating rinks in Toronto at Evergreen Brick Works.
 The Evergreen Brick Works outdoor skating rink weaves through snow-covered gardens under exposed beams from the roof of the old brick factory.
-The rink is open from December to March, weather permitting and even features an ECO CHILL® refrigeration system for sustainable cooling.
+The rink is open from December to March, weather permitting.

 Greenwood Park